Ask Jami: Can We Use Beat Sheets with Scrivener?

 - Jami Gold’s Template will now be available as an option in the “Fiction” section of the template chooser every time you start a new project.

 Let me know if you have any questions.
-Gwen Hernandez has a great collection of Scrivener tips on her site.
+Gwen Hernandez has a great collection of Scrivener tips on her site and offers several classes.
 And please share your resources and tips in the comments. *smile*

 Do you use Scrivener?
 If so, do you track word count beat-sheet style?
 Do you have any other advice or tips for tracking word counts by beat?
 Do you use a Scrivener template?
 If so, which one and why?
 What are some of your favorite Scrivener features?Pin It